Principle 1: People

 First, idea generation is a process that is often problematic for companies.
 Many companies only allow more senior staff members to generate and submit ideas for projects, or give staff a limited time window to submit their ideas.
 These rules often lead to ideas not being sourced from the broader employee population and cause ideas that emerge outside of the submission window to be held off until following years.
 Given all of these issues, companies could establish a clear governance structure, comprising several review committees of appropriate business and IT stakeholders.
 This approach could help align idea generation to the company’s overall strategic goals.
 Within the governance structure, each committee should have clearly designated roles and various levels of the company should be involved, to ensure that perspectives and feedback are representative of the broader employee base.
 The submission and review process for ideas should also occur more regularly, rather than once a year.
 Once determined, projects and portfolios should then be prioritized by the review committees.
 There are many ways to do this, but several criteria to be considered include: strategic fit, cost to benefit analysis, project interdependency, qualitative benefit versus change and risk analysis.
 For further elaboration on each of these criteria and how they affect the prioritization process, please refer to World Class IT by our CEO, Peter High.

 Furthermore, budgeting can occur more easily once projects have been prioritized.
-By allocating funding to projects from in order or priority, the IT department can set an expectation of projects that will be deferred to the next budgeting cycle.
+By allocating funding to projects in order of priority, the IT department can set an expectation of projects that will be deferred to the next budgeting cycle.
 Budgets could also account for projects that may emerge later or throughout in the year, to encourage innovation within the department.

 Good budgeting, in turn, helps the IT department better manage its portfolios.
 However, what defines good portfolio management?
 Several suggestions include: regular meeting cadences, establishing a program management office, effective project monitoring via dashboards and other tools and so on.
 When it comes to portfolio management, one key challenge that many companies face is the inability to cancel projects, as sunk costs are often used to justify continuing non-performing projects, rather than canceling them and redistributing resources to other initiatives.
-Truly World Class IT departments are unafraid to delay or cancel non-performing projects and reallocate resources to initiatives that they know will create move value in the long term.
+True World Class IT departments are unafraid to delay or cancel non-performing projects and reallocate resources to initiatives that they know will create more value in the long term.
 Similar to portfolio management, IT leaders can rethink their approaches to project management and execution.
-It is interesting to note that truly World Class IT departments typically have a well-developed, well-documented project methodology or toolkit that is applicable to and can be tailored to all kinds of projects.
+It is interesting to note that true World Class IT departments typically have a well-developed, well-documented project methodology or toolkit that is applicable to and can be tailored to all kinds of projects.
 In particular, project managers should play a dynamic role in leading and coordinating the teams for the project, monitoring milestones, etc. IT leadership can significantly encourage active and diligent project management by identifying the appropriate talent, as well as recognizing project managers for their efforts.
 As such, effective portfolio management, project management and execution can enable IT to maximize performance and deliver better results.

 Moreover, quality assurance (QA) is often overlooked by many companies, but is critical in ensuring that any technology released by IT is high-performing, high-quality and does not require constant fixes.
 Some high-level suggestions for bettering QA processes include clearly defining quality gates and involving QA early on in the development lifecycle, but this list is not exhaustive.
 World Class IT departments have no qualms reviewing and revamping QA processes as needed and ensuring that they are consistent across portfolios and projects.
 Similarly, performance reporting can be done on a more regular basis to ensure that resources allocation, obstacles and milestones are all being tracked.
 In particular, World Class IT departments also track benefits – financial or otherwise – after projects have been completed, as such accomplishments can significantly boost IT’s credibility.
 Finally, post-project analysis is extremely valuable, as it provides the IT department with benchmarks and lessons learned for future project development and idea generation.
 All of these components combined can truly help IT become more efficient, organized and an example to follow by its business counterparts.